The-A-Team-organization/illuminati_service_go/README.md

 ### 5. Verify Everything is Running

-Open (http://127.0.0.1:1080/mockserver/dashboard) to view the MockServer dashboard

-Trigger an email manually using the service endpoint (http://localhost:8080/trigger), or wait for the scheduler to send automatically
+Trigger an email manually using the service endpoint (http://localhost:8080/entry_password)

-Check your terminal logs to see the email sending process
+Check your terminal logs to see the email sending process also as respose you should get hashed password